 - Free shuttle service to/from Tsumago village and Nagiso train station

-PS: These accommodations seem to enter their availability a bit late, around 3-6 months ahead.
+PS: These accommodations seem to submit their availability a bit late, around 3-6 months ahead.

 Other ryokans with onsen

-As you may have noticed I wrote many other articles about Japan, this is actually article number 11!
-In earlier articles I have mentioned a bunch of other recommendations for ryokans and hotels with onsen throughout Japan:
+As you may have noticed I wrote many other articles about Japan, this is actually Japan article #11!
+In earlier articles I have mentioned a bunch of other recommendations for ryokans and hotels with onsen throughout Japan, such as:

 - Fuji Onsenji Yumedono in Kawaguchiko next to Mount Fuji